 Writing Prompt: This is a two-parter – Start by writing the very worst infodumping maid & butler dialog you can (using an actual maid and an actual butler.)
 Now rewrite it with the maid & butler arguing viciously.
 Include all the same information, but make the dialog believable and entertaining.

 This episode of Writing Excuses has been brought to you by Audible.

 Visit http://AudiblePodcast.com/excuse for a free trial membership*.

 *Note: From the Audible website, here are the terms of the free membership.
 Read the fine print, please!

 Get your first 14 days of the AudibleListener® Gold membership plan free, which includes one audiobook credit.
 After your 14 day trial, your membership will renew each month for just $14.95 per month so you can continue to receive one audiobook credit per month plus members-only discounts on all audio purchases.
 A very small number of titles are more than one credit.
 Cancel your membership before your free trial period is up and you will not be charged.
 Thereafter, cancel anytime, effective the next billing cycle.
 Any unused audiobook credits will be lost at cancellation.

-This entry was posted on Monday, July 5th, 2010 at 9:45 am and is filed under Characters, Dialog, Scenes.
+This entry was posted on Monday, July 5th, 2010 at 9:45 am and is filed under Theory and Technique.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.